zer0-os/zChain/apps/meow/API.md

 ### meow.unfollowZId(peerIdOrName)

 Unfollow a zId (peerID).
-After you unfollow a peer, entry of the peer is removed from `followingzIds` database, and local feed database of the peer we have unfollowed is dropped.
+After you unfollow a peer, entry of the peer is removed from `followingZIds` database, and local feed database of the peer we have unfollowed is dropped.

 Parameters:
 - `peerIdOrName` (string): The peerID (as base58 encoded string) or the display name from the local address book.